Ear Ringing After Shooting: Early Action Is Key

 Dr. Hamid Djalilian

-8 min read
+10 min read

 play

-Ringing Ears After Shooting A Gun
+What To Do For Ear Ringing After Shooting A Gun

-Intro To Ears Ringing After Shooting
+Intro To Ear Ringing After Shooting A Gun

-Tinnitus from loud noise, often referred to as noise-induced tinnitus, is primarily caused by damage to the hair cells in the cochlea (the snail-shaped organ of the inner ear).
+Loud noises such as gunfire can cause acute tinnitus.
+The amount of time this lasts depends on the extent of the damage, any previous damage, and what you do in the hours after exposure.
+Ear ringing from loud noise, often referred to as noise-induced tinnitus, is primarily caused by damage to the hair cells in the cochlea (the snail-shaped organ of the inner ear).

 ear ringing after shooting is because of inner ear hair cell damage

 When exposed to loud noises, such as gunfire or concerts, these delicate hair cells can become overstimulated and damaged.
 This damage disrupts the normal transmission of sound signals to the brain, leading to the perception of the ear ringing or hissing.
-The pitch of the sound you hear depends on what areas are damaged in the inner ear.
-High pitch hearing loss causes a high pitched ringing or hissing.
-Lower pitch hearing loss causes a humming or buzzing sound.

-The loud noise also triggers a cascade of events, including the release of neurotransmitters and the generation of molecules (termed oxygen radicals), which can harm the structures within the inner ear.
+The loud noise also triggers a cascade of events, including the release of inflammatory molecules (such as oxygen free radicals) which can harm inner ear structures.
 Fortunately, the damage to the inner ear can reverse itself in certain cases.
-Over time, repeated exposure to loud noises without adequate hearing protection can result in cumulative damage to the hair cells, potentially causing persistent and irreversible tinnitus.

 man with ear ringing after shooting a rifle

-In the context of shooting long guns, left ear ringing usually means that you are right-handed and your right ear is partly protected from noise damage by the “head shadow” effect.
+In the context of long guns, left ear ringing after shooting usually means that you are right-handed and your right ear is partly protected from noise damage by the “head shadow” effect.
 The ear that is further away from the muzzle will have less hearing loss as the head protects the opposite ear from some exposure to the sound.

 Ringing in the right ear may indicate that you are left-handed and shot with your right ear closer to the muzzle and your left ear would be protected by the shadow effect.

-Yes, tinnitus can be temporary in some cases, often occuring after exposure to loud noises.
-In these instances, the ringing or buzzing sensation in the ears may be a short-term response to the intense sound exposure and can subside over time.
 However, cumulative damage or certain types of sound can lead to permanent damage to the cells of the inner ear and lead to permanent hearing loss and longer-lasting tinnitus.

-How long does tinnitus last?
+How long does ear ringing from shooting guns last?

 In the context of shooting guns, tinnitus can last anywhere from hours to days.
 The initial damage to the inner ear is the event that triggers tinnitus in the short term.
 However, what causes tinnitus to last is when the brain starts to rewire and pay more attention to the tinnitus sound.